jay-mali/shoppyglobe/README.md

 node -v
 npm -v

+### 🔧 STEP 2: Download the Project Files

-### ✅ Step 2  --> Open the github  link provided by Student  --> https://github.com/jay-mali/shoppyglobe.git
+     a.
+Go to github link provided by student -> https://github.com/jay-mali/shoppyglobe.git

-Click the green "Code" button → Download ZIP
+     b.
+Click the green “Code” button → Select “Download ZIP”

-Extract the ZIP to a folder on your computer (e.g., Desktop)
+     c.
+Extract the ZIP file anywhere (e.g., Desktop)

-####  📂 Step 3: Open the Project in Terminal
-Open a terminal or command prompt and navigate into the folder.
-Example:

-cd Desktop/shoppyglobe-main

-###  📦 Step 4: Install Project Dependencies
+### 🔧 STEP 3:  Install Project Dependencies
+    a.
+Open Command Prompt (Windows) or Terminal (Mac)
+    b.
+Navigate to the extracted folder:
+    c. cd path-to-your-folder\shoppyglobe-main  (e.g., cd Desktop\shoppyglobe-main)
-Run the following command to install all required packages: -> npm install Start the app locally: using command --> npm start
+    d.
+Run the following command to install required packages:->  npm install

+### 🔧 STEP 4: Run the App
+    a.
+Run the following command :-> npm start

+you will see a localhost link

-##### This will open your browser at: -> http://localhost:3000
+##### This will open your browser at: ->e.g -> http://localhost:3000